 Google Cloud one of the most popular cloud services after AWS and Microsoft Azure.
-If you want to create a website and find the best hosting service then Google Cloud or GCP is for you.
+If you want to create a website and find the best hosting service, Google Cloud or GCP is for you.
 Also, Google provides a free subscription for one year.

 We have already explained step-by-step how to sign up for Google Cloud just checkout.
-When you will be completing GCP sign up process then you need to go through these steps for web hosting:-
+When you are completing the GCP sign up process, then you need to go through these steps for web hosting:-

 - Create A Project

 - Change Name servers on Domain Registrar’s Dashboard.

 If you follow these simple steps, then you can easily host a WordPress website for a year for free.

 Table Of Contents

 For installing a new compute engine, you need to create a fresh new project if you haven’t started it yet.
 If you have projects, then select one of them, then go for the next step.